Police ID gunman who killed 8 people at an Indianapolis FedEx facility as 19-year-old former employee - KVIA

 Several people wounded

-Police have offered differing accounts of the wounded.
-McCartt said four survivors were taken to a hospital with gunshot wounds and a fifth was taken to a hospital with “some sort of injury” that he didn’t specify.
+McCartt said four survivors were taken to a hospital with gunshot wounds and a fifth person sought treatment in another county for a gunshot wound.
+Two people were treated at the scene, he said.

-In a news release, police said five people were taken to a hospital with gunshot wounds and two other people were treated at the scene and released.

 The gunman had at least one weapon, which investigators believe was a rifle, McCartt told reporters.

-Note: Correction: A previous version of this article misstated the names of Amarjit Sekhon and Karli Smith based on information provided by the Indianapolis Metropolitan Police Department.